 Decide What to Move

+As with all your packing, you need to sort through the items to decide what to move and what to sell or give away.
 If you're moving a short distance, then moving most items will save you from repurchasing them later; however, if you're downsizing to a home that has a smaller yard or a condo where pruning sheers just won't be needed, try to sell your unwanted items before you move.

 - These items are usually an odd shape, heavy and awkward - not easy to pack.
 To prepare these items for moving, drain them of all harmful liquids.
 This includes oil and gas from lawn mowers, weed whackers and chain saws.